LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: LoVR Datasets Construction

 We propose a three-stage annotation framework: (1) \textit{automatic captioning}, (2) \textit{quality assessment}, and (3) \textit{dynamic optimization}.
 This approach integrates VLM-based automatic captioning with human verification, which enables scalable yet precise annotation of clip-level contents.

 \paragraph{Automatic Captioning.} We utilize advanced VLMs to produce initial captions based on the visual content of each clip.
 Specifically, for each clip $ c_i \in v$, its caption is generated as $\text{cap}_i = \text{VLM}(c_i)$ where $ \text{VLM} $ denotes the process of caption generation using VLM.
-To ensure high caption quality, we employ Qwen2.5-VL-Instruct~\cite{bai2025qwen2}, a series of advanced VLMs.
+To ensure high caption quality, we employ Qwen2.5-VL-7B-Instruct~\cite{bai2025qwen2}, a series of advanced VLMs.
 When generating captions, the VLMs are prompted to describe key aspects of the given clip, including events, scenes, character actions, and overall visual style.
-Here, we emphasize the importance of VLMs in describing \textbf{theme information}, such as overall visual style and atmosphere, which is crucial for understanding videos but often overlooked.
-As shown in Table \ref{table:benchmark-comparison}, existing benchmark captions lack this type of thematic content.

 \paragraph{Quality Assessment.} To assess the quality of generated captions, we utilize \text{EVQAScore}~\cite{liang2024evqascore}, a fine-grained method designed to measure the semantic alignment between video clips and their corresponding captions.
 For each clip-caption pair $ (c_i, \text{cap}_i) $, we compute a matching score $ s_i = \text{EVQAScore}(c_i, \text{cap}_i) $, which quantifies the semantic relevance between the visual content and the generated caption.
 After scoring all instances, we construct a dataset $ K = \{(c_i, s_i, \text{cap}_i)\}_{i=1}^n$, containing the video clip, its associated caption, and the corresponding quality score.